Replenishment methods and calculations

 The reorder point method is designed to keep inventory from falling below minimum stocking levels:

 Reorder point is the easiest replenishment method to set up, followed by Demand forecast by single value and then Demand forecast by fluctuating values.
-With reorder point, you enter the reorder point and the quantity to reorder.
+With a reorder point, you enter the reorder point and the quantity to reorder.
 With the two demand forecast replenishment methods, you need to do more analysis to determine the demand forecast per supplier or the demand forecast per given time period.
-Both methods require entering and maintaining more information, and if you do not sell as much as you forecast, you end up with more inventory in your warehouses than anticipated.
+Both methods require entering and maintaining more information.
+And, if you do not sell as much as you forecast, you end up with more inventory in your warehouses than anticipated.

 Replenishment calculation overview

 For each replenishment method, a mathematical calculation determines if an item is triggered for reordering and how much to reorder.
-The calculations for the replenishment methods suggest the most economical quantity to purchase—the quantity that minimizes both the total holding costs and total ordering costs.
+The calculations for the replenishment methods suggest the most economical quantity to purchase, a quantity that minimizes both the total holding costs and total ordering costs.
 This quantity is displayed in the Quantity to purchase field in the supplier's unit of measure (UOM) in the Replenish Inventory page, and it can be overridden.

 The calculations for the replenishment methods start with the As of date specified in the Replenish Inventory page.
 The As of date determines: